rickhowe/diffunitsyntax/README.md

 * split each line to a list of diff units, based on the `DiffUnit` buffer-local or global variable
-* compare them and find the changed and added units, using a builtin `diff()` function or a plugin specific function along with the 'diffopt' option
+* compare them and find the changed and added units, using a builtin `diff()` function or a plugin specific function along with the `diffopt` option
 * show those units in single or several background-colored syntax highlights, based on the `DiffColors` buffer-local or global variable

-In addition to those diff formats, if the file extension is ".diff" or the 'syntax' option is set to "diff", this syntax plugin identifies a file including **git conflict markers** and shows the diff units like this:
+In addition to those diff formats, if the file extension is ".diff" or the `syntax` option is set to "diff", this syntax plugin identifies a file including **git conflict markers** and shows the diff units like this:

 ![gitconflict](gitconflict.png)